 The best way to overcome questions like these is to take your time reading the question thoroughly.
 Also, make sure you do more than memorize the concepts and terminology.
 You should have a well-rounded understanding so you are more mentally flexible to apply what you know.

-Best Study Tips for the California Real Estate Exam
+Best Study Tips to Pass the California Real Estate Exam

 The best way to study for the California real estate exam is to create a plan.
 Make sure you utilize the following strategies: